 Develop Your First BTCFi DApp in REE

-This document demonstrates how to develop a REE BTCFi DApp implementing a typical lending scenario on the blockchain.
-It includes developing both an Exchange backend (canister) and an Exchange Frontend with core functionality.
+This document demonstrates how to develop a REE BTCFi DApp implementing a typical lending scenario using the ree-exchange-sdk.
+This is a simple lending application where users can deposit the rune HOPE•YOU•GET•RICH and borrow BTC sats at a 1:1 ratio.
+Since users need BTC available in the pool to borrow against their rune deposits, we'll also implement a deposit action that allows users to deposit BTC into the pool.
+This document covers developing both an Exchange backend (canister) and an Exchange frontend with core functionality.
 If you want to learn how to develop an Exchange Client to integrate with an existing Exchange, please refer to the RichSwap integration documentation.

 Prerequisites